Why is My Cat Attacking Me All of a Sudden? And How To Handle

 3. Anxiety & Fear

-In response to fear, cats no longer snap and attack.
-They attempt to scare the threat away at first before running away.
 Sometimes, Cats will arch their backs to make themselves appear larger and more dominant.
 Additionally, they’ll look for a fast escape they can utilise in case things become physical.

+Take action to prevent the trigger condition from happening, such as blocking window sill access, covering windows, or excluding other cats.
 If the cat appears to be excited by something, don’t handle them.

 It could be feasible to gradually desensitise the cat to the frightening stimuli, or you might adopt a counter-conditioning technique in which you reward the cat with food when they remain calm in the trigger setting.
-Rewarding a calm child with a goodie strengthens their ability to remain relaxed while being exposed to the horrific occurrence.

 Additionally, medication may be used with behavioural adjustment (your vet will advise).